Learn How to Become a Skilled Mediator

 What is Basic Mediation Training?

-Our Basic Mediation Training is a 40-hour course designed to provide an intensive 5 days of fully exploring, diagnosing, teaching, and hands on coaching of the mediation process from the initial greeting of parties to drafting a mediated agreement.
+Family Services of Central Massachusetts (FSCM) Mediation Training covers the mediation process from the initial greeting of parties to drafting a mediated agreement.

 FSCM’s training complies with the Massachusetts Confidentiality Statute MGL Chapter 233 sec.
 23C and the MA Supreme Judicial Court’s Uniform Rules on Dispute Resolution Rule 8(c)(i) which together define and outline the expectations and requirements necessary to become a Mediator in the Commonwealth.